aaronkng/Tessellation/README.md

 The objective of this project was to understand how Bézier surfaces operated and determine how their functionality can be used in surface tessellation.
 I developed a crude algorithm that
 would:
 - Take in the controls points from a text file
-- Based on the how many subdivisions of tessellation, calculate surface points that goes along the Bézier surface
+- Based on the how many subdivisions of tessellation, calculate surface points that goes along the Bézier surface using a series of matrix multiplications
 - Use an algorithm that would organize the surface points into strips of triangle primitives, a format that the VBO reads so that the GPU can calculate the surfaces  <br>

 This algorithm essentially takes in as input a text file of control points, and outputs a 3D object in which its smoothness is based on the number of subdivisions the user requested.